-Whether you come to ride the frothing surf breaks on the reefs of the Pacific Ocean, taste spicy tacos while watching the sunset over the agave plantations, or snorkel through coral gardens in Cozumel, there's sure to be a Mexico vacation rental out there.
+Whether you come to ride the frothing surf breaks on the reefs of the Pacific Ocean, taste spicy tacos while watching the sunset over the agave, or snorkel through coral gardens in Cozumel, there's sure to be a Mexico vacation rental out there.
 It's all a matter of whittling down the list of amazing places that await in this cacti-sprouting, tequila-sloshing country.

 Puerto Penasco rentals – Rocky Point beckons